 When it comes to studying interior design in the 1950s, the ideas captured in this 1957 Chevy ad certainly are memorable: A rainbow of eye-popping pastels, design that is long and low and angles and flourishes that suggest speed and even, flight.
 But just like today, there wasn’t just “one” look in the 1950s — there were several.
 Some looks gained popularity consecutively, as technology, tastes and social mores evolved… while some ran concurrently, recognizing that the U.S. is a diverse, individualistic, creative nation.
 In this “What’s Your Major?: Retro Renovation” post, I create my own categories out of seven major interior design trends that I have identified from the 1950s.
 That said, these are big, non-academic buckets. — I’d love to hear your ideas and analysis, too.

-1. Early American all across the U.S.A. — Today, when the mass of shelter media talk about “mid-century” they usually focus on the “modern.”
+Today, when the mass of shelter media talk about “mid-century” they usually focus on the “modern.”
 But I believe that in the immediate post World War II-era and well beyond, Early American interiors were far more common.
 I’ve talked a lot on this site about the influence of Royal Barry Wills and his Cape Cod homes.
 This style of home was massively popular for many years following the war.
 True ranch-style homes in the Cliff May style took much longer to take hold and even then, merchant builders all across the country designed ranches with Cape Cod and Colonial design touches.
 And inside, we often saw: Ranch-style floor plans with Early American interiors.
 Key elements of an Early American interior could include: Paneling, brick fireplaces with colonial-style molding, maple furniture, Americana wallpaper, plaids and traditional prints, and heirloom pieces from… Colonial days!
 Here are three more of my favorite stories about Early American design and decor:

 - My Mid Century Modest Manifesto